Pole and aerial clamps

 We stock five Heavy Duty clamp kits : 2”x 2” - 2.5"x 2.5" - 3" x 3" - 3.5"x 3.5" and 4.0”x 4.0”.

-Think about it, the latter is capable of clamping something as small as one and a quarter inches to something as big as FOUR inches !
+These products can clamp poles of different diameters together.
+Think about it, the 4" clamp kit is capable of clamping something as small as one and a quarter inches to something as big as FOUR inches !
 Obviously these clamp kits will only clamp parallel ( ! ) and you’d generally use them as a pair.

 Like they say on the cereal packets the pictures are serving suggestions, the clamps can be used in any number of ways, for instance with or without the centre nuts.

 All very neat I’m sure you’ll agree, but what happens if you can’t (or don’t want to) drill into the post ?
-Well, purely by fluke, but very fortuitously, it just so happens that Low Profile Brackets (sold here) fit perfectly round a 4x4 fence post as the picture on the right proves !
-Use two (or two pairs for a stronger install), one each side of the post.
-When I set up the install for the pic I used our stainless threaded bar and nuts/washers pack but now we now stock an M8 stainless bolt kit which are perfect for this job.
+Well, purely by fluke, but very fortuitously, it just so happens that Low Profile Brackets (sold here) fit perfectly round a 4x4 fence post as lower of the two adjoining the pictures proves !
+Use two (or two pairs for a stronger install), one each side of the post, though the one on the back is purely there as a clamp plate (remove the saddles and bolts).
+When I set up the install for the picture I used our stainless threaded bar and nuts/washers pack but we now also stock an M8x60mm stainless bolt/nut kit which is perfect for this job.
 The mounts of the brackets bend slightly as the nuts are screwed up but that isn’t significant for the strength of the install.
 Also see below for the 3.5in U bolt.

 The picture above reveals that a pole up to 1.25” diameter can be clamped to a 3x3 post using two sledges.
 However, though not ideal, if only one sledge is used a 2” diameter pole can be clamped to a 3x3 post.
 Wedges between the clamp and the sides of the post could be fitted if desired to give an even stronger install, though even without these the customer reported that the pole was very firm against the post.
 Thanks to Dave Horne for the pic.

-The best method of joining two poles (although they must both have approx 2" diameter) is the 2" pole coupler (sold here).
-Apart from looking a lot neater than two 2" x 2" clamps, it had also has the advantage that you don’t "lose" the height of the pole that is required for the overlap between the two aforementioned clamps.
-It is sufficiently strong that the pole would fail before the coupler.
-Also fits scaffold poles at 48mm O/D (sold here) and can be used to join a scaffold pole to a 2” diameter pole.
+The best method of joining two poles (although they must both have the same diameter) is the pole coupler.
+We stock a 2" coupler and a 1.5" coupler, the latter is also suitable for Starlink.
+Apart from looking a lot neater than two 2" x 2" clamps, they also have the advantage that you don’t "lose" the height of the pole that is required for the overlap between the two aforementioned clamps.
+They are sufficiently strong that the pole would fail before the coupler.
+The 2" products also fits scaffold poles at 48mm O/D (sold here) and can be used to join a scaffold pole to a 2” diameter pole.
 We do not normally advise joining two 10ft x 16G/1.6mm poles together.
 If making up a longer mast we recommend coupling our 10ft x 2” (16G/1.6mm) to our 8ft “satellite pole” which is 14G/2mm (sold here) using a thicker pole at the bottom and the thinner pole at the top.
 Think Eiffel Tower (stronger at the bottom......).

 This Multi Angle Bracket (sold here) has got to be just about the most versatile ever.
 The plate clamps to a pole (between 1" and 1.5" diameter) onto which can be attached anything e.g. a CCTV camera.
 Note : this product is not meant to join big poles together or mount large aerials in exposed locations, it’s to attach, well just about anything of relatively low wind loading, and at an angle if required